-31.3 Payroll Tax
+30.3 Payroll Tax

-- The Tax Authority inspected the Company's books until year 2020 and all disputes have been finished, the settlement and the payment were done and there are no outstanding due. - Years2021/2022 The Tax Authority inspected the Company's books and the settlement and the payment for these years in progress. - In 2023, the company deducts and supplies tax and is committed to submitting quarterly returns to the competent tax office on the legal dates, and the company is obligated to submit the annual settlement at the end of the fiscal year on the legal dates.
+- The Tax Authority inspected the Company's books until year 2020 and all disputes have been finished, the settlement and the payment were done and there are no outstanding due. - Years 2021/2022 The Tax Authority inspected the Company's books and the settlement and the payment for these years in progress. - In 2023, the company deducts and supplies tax and is committed to submitting quarterly returns to the competent tax office on the legal dates, and the company is obligated to submit the annual settlement at the end of the fiscal year on the legal dates.

-31.4 Stamp Tax
+30.4 Stamp Tax

-- The Tax Authority inspected the Company's books until year 2020, and all disputes were settled, and there are no outstanding dues. - Years 2021/2022 The tax inspection were done by tax authority, the settlement and the payment are in progress. - Year: 2023 the company pays the tax due
+- The Tax Authority inspected the Company's books until year 2022, and all disputes were settled, the settlement and the payment were done and there are no outstanding due. - Year: 2023 the company pays the tax due

-31.5 Property Tax
+30.5 Property Tax

-- The tax assessment issued was paid up to 31/12/2021. - The Ministry of Finance bears the full value of the tax on real estate built for the years 2022/2024 and established by the provisions of Law 196 of 2008 for the industrial sectors specified in the Prime Minister's Decision No. 61 of 2022.
+- The tax assessment issued was paid up to 31/12/2021 - The Ministry of Finance bears the full value of the tax on real estate built for the years 2022/2024 and established by the provisions of Law 196 of 2008 for the industrial sectors specified in the Prime Minister's Decision No. 61 of 2022.

-32. Financial Instruments & Risk Management
+31. Financial Instruments & Risk Management

-32.1 Financial Instruments
+31.1.
+Financial Instruments